 - 5 cups all-purpose flour

 - 1 cup sugar

 - In a large bowl, dissolve yeast in warm water.
 Add the milk, butter, sugar, eggs, salt and 3 cups flour.
 Beat on medium speed for 3 minutes.
 Stir in enough remaining flour to form a firm dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and refrigerate overnight.

 - For caramel, in a small saucepan, bring the brown sugar, butter and cream to a boil.
-Cook and stir for 3 minutes.
-Pour half into a greased 10-in. fluted tube pan; sprinkle with half of the pecans.
+Cook and stir 3 minutes.
+Pour half into a greased 10-in. fluted tube pan; sprinkle with half the pecans.

 - Punch dough down; shape into 40 balls (about 1-1/4-in. diameter).
 In a shallow bowl, combine sugar and cinnamon.
 Place melted butter in another bowl.
 Dip balls in butter, then roll in sugar mixture.

 - Place 20 balls in the tube pan; top with remaining caramel and pecans.
 Top with remaining balls.
 Cover and let rise until doubled, about 45 minutes.

 - Preheat oven to 350°.
 Bake 30-35 minutes or until golden brown.
 (Cover loosely with foil if top browns too quickly.)
 Cool 10 minutes before inverting onto a serving plate.
 Serve warm.
 Yield: 1 loaf (20 servings).

 Originally published as Caramel-Pecan Monkey Bread in Taste of Home February/March 2010, p36